FIgLib & SmokeyNet: Dataset and Deep Learning Model for Real-Time Wildland Fire Smoke Detection (Papers Track)

 Anshuman Dewangan (University of California, San Diego); Mai Nguyen (University of California, San Diego); Garrison Cottrell (UC San Diego)

-The size and frequency of wildland fires in the western United States have increased in recent years.
+The size and frequency of wildland fires in the western United States have dramatically increased in recent years.
 On high fire-risk days, a small fire ignition can rapidly grow and get out of control.
-Early detection of fire ignitions from initial smoke can help the response to such fires before they become difficult to manage.
-Prior work explored deep learning methods for accurate wildfire smoke detection, but many studies suffer from small or unreliable datasets that make it difficult to extrapolate performance to real-world scenarios.
-In this work, we present the Fire Ignition Library (FIgLib), a publicly-available dataset of nearly 25,000 annotated wildfire smoke images as seen from fixed-view cameras deployed in Southern California.
+Early detection of fire ignitions from initial smoke can assist response to such fires before they become difficult to manage.
+Past deep learning approaches for wildfire smoke detection have suffered from small or unreliable datasets that make it difficult to extrapolate performance to real-world scenarios.
+In this work, we present the Fire Ignition Library (FIgLib), a publicly-available dataset of nearly 25,000 labeled wildfire smoke images as seen from fixed-view cameras deployed in Southern California.
 We also introduce SmokeyNet, a novel deep learning architecture using spatio-temporal information from camera imagery for real-time wildfire smoke detection.
 When trained on the FIgLib dataset, SmokeyNet outperforms comparable baselines.
-We hope that the availability of the FIgLib dataset and the SmokeyNet architecture will inspire further research into deep learning methods for wildfire smoke detection, leading towards a potential automated notification system to reduce the time to wildfire response.
+We hope that the availability of the FIgLib dataset and the SmokeyNet architecture will inspire further research into deep learning methods for wildfire smoke detection, leading to automated notification systems to reduce the time to wildfire response.